wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 6.9.0 =
+* From The Developers
+    * Released 9th March 2013
+* Fixes
+    * New category screen was adding form start when form was not needed, causing bug on post creation screen
+* Feature Changes
+    * Added select all checkboxes to the Partial Un-Install panel
+* Support Changes
+    * None
+* Technical Changes
+    * None

 = 6.8.9 =
 * From The Developers
     * Released 6th March 2013